Limits and Deficits of the SDGs - a Critical Perspective

 Flickr | Stephen Melkisethian

-Shockingly, despite its vital role in achieving sustainable development, democracy is not mentioned at all in Agenda 2030.
+Despite the essential role that democracy plays in achieving sustainable development, it is not mentioned at all in Agenda 2030.
 Goal 16 mentions building effective, accountable, and inclusive institutions at all levels and access to justice for all.
 But the emphasis on democracy as a tool for peace and sustainable development is missing.
-Citizen participation, political education, the participation of women, equality, and the rule of law are all crucial factors for achieving the SDGs.
+Citizen participation, political education, the involvement of women, equality, and the rule of law are all crucial factors for achieving the SDGs.

 Freedom of information and freedom of the press are key in democratic, fair governance and elections.
 In a world where fake news and disinformation are becoming increasingly common, free and independent news sources as well as media literacy are essential for a functioning democracy and an informed citizenry.